Symbol1/BlueWaters-RM64/process.md

 And how does the pattern of the pivots behave?

 Note that there is an easy way to represent the pivot pattern.
-Simply write a binary number `1110010...0` to represent the case where the first three columns have pivots, but not the next two, yet the next is a pivot, and the rest are not.
+Simply write a binary number `11100101000` to represent the case where the first three columns have pivots, but not the next two, yet the next is a pivot, followed by a non-pivot, etc.

 Therefore, the pivot-signature polynomial can be encoded by a file with many lines, each line containing a monomial (i.e., pivot pattern)